tillbaum/pytiba/README.md

 **Automatic Filenaming** works best with free **PDFCreator printer** (pdfforge.org). **Filenaming** and the correct **filepath output** can be specified.

-Other printers that have been tested towork:
+Other printers that have been tested to work:
 Adobe PDF, bullzip PDF Printer.
 (Filepath output can not be set in the dialog, directory has to be set in the printer options)

 <img src="https://github.com/tillbaum/pytiba/blob/master/pytiba%20documentation/pdf_export/PDFCreator%20ProfileSettings.png" alt="alt text" width="720" height="480">